EchoMTG/mtg-csv-reader/README.md

 ## Current Concepts

 1. Be able to read both formats and convert it into a javascrip object that can be iterated over
-2. detact fields by sample a few items of each column to make a best guess on what the column is
-3. Return the data in a uniform JSON object like
+2. Return the data in a uniform JSON object like

 ```{
     "name" : "Snapcaster Mage",